The purpose of a library policy is to:

 Special Considerations for Selecting for Branch Libraries

 Branch libraries serve the needs of the communities in which they are located.
 Library staff regularly evaluate the collection to ensure its relevance.
-Collections of the branch libraries concentrate on materials of high interest and materials that support the Library’s strategic goals.
-Branch collections are especially shaped by customer use and the physical size of branch locations.
+Collections of the branch libraries concentrate on materials of high community interest and materials that support the Library’s strategic goals.
+Branch collections are especially shaped by patron use and the physical size of branch locations.

 Special Considerations for Foreign Language Materials

 Materials published in languages other than English are purchased for the collection in response to local demographics, demonstrated need, and according to popular demand.
-Specific consideration is given to materials in Spanish, the prevalent foreign language in the Saline County area.

 Special Considerations for Selecting for Children

-Special Considerations for Selecting for Young Adults
+Special Considerations for Selecting for Teens

-Young adult materials are selected to help teenagers to realize self-actualization and to live useful, well-adjusted lives in the community and to help them know and understand the world at large.
+Teen materials are selected to help teenagers to realize self-actualization and to live useful, well-adjusted lives in the community and to help them know and understand the world at large.
+The reading and viewing activity of teens is ultimately the responsibility of parents and legal guardians who guide and oversee their own children’s development.
+The Saline County Library does not intrude on that relationship.

-Special Considerations for Films, Music, and Video Games
+Special Considerations for Films and Video Games

 Special Considerations for Selecting and Developing Nontraditional Collections (or, the Library of Things)